hckuo2/Cozart/handout.md

 ```

  `make build-base` builds a vanilla kernel by Ubuntu cosmic config and store it at `kernelbuild/`.
 (This can take a while.)
+ This vanilla kernel will be used as the baseline for debloating.

+ ## Tracing
+ We finally prepare all necessary files for debloating including QEMU, kernel source, compiled kernel, application and its workload.
+We are about to trace our workload to debloat the kernel.
+Cozart divide the configuration into `baselet` and `applet`.
+ A `baselet` is the configuration to boot and a `applet` is the configuration option for the application.

+ We generate the baselet by running `./job.sh trace boot`.
+This will start up a VM and trace it until it successfully boots.
+A baselet, `config-db/linux-cosmic/cosmic/boot.config`, will be generated.

+ We generate the applet for Nginx by running `./job.sh trace nginx`.
+This will start up a VM and trace it until the designated Nginx workload is finished.
+An applet, `config-db/linux-cosmic/cosmic/nginx.config`, will be generated.